crs4/omero.biobank/docs/example_markers_management.rst

     V00909032  affymetrix gene6.0 SNP_A-1780419 rs6576700 GGATACATTTTATTGC[A/G]CTTGCAGAGTATTTTT V233903
     ...

    where the ``op_vid`` column stores the vid of the last operation that touched this row.

 #.
-To be useful, SNP need to be aligned to a reference genome.
+To be useful, SNPs need to be aligned to a reference genome.
 This
    information is saved in another table with the following columns::

     marker_vid ref_genome chromosome pos    global_pos  strand allele copies op_vid